New class of exact solutions to Einstein-Maxwell-dilaton theory on four-dimensional Bianchi type IX geometry: Exact Solutions to the Einstein-Maxwell-dilaton theory, Based on Bianchi type IX geometry, with two different coupling constants and

 By varying the action (\ref{action}) with respect to the dilaton field, we find the dilaton field equations in $N+1$ dimensions as,

 Moreover, varying the Einstein-Maxwell-dilaton action (\ref{action}) with respect to the metric tensor $g_{\mu \nu}$ leads to the Einstein field equations in $N+1$ dimensions \cite{maki1993multi},

+{ In this article, we consider the four-dimensional Bianchi type IX geometry, as the background metric to be uplifted to the Einstein-Maxwell-dilaton theory.
+The Bianchi type IX geometry is included in the classification of the homogeneous spaces, which was done in 1897 by Bianchi, and later on used in cosmology by Lifschitz, Belinski and Khalatnikov \cite{belinskii1969nature}.
+In appendix B, we present the classification of the homogeneous spaces, which leads to choosing the Bianchi type IX geometry (between all Bianchi type I,$\cdots$, IX geometries) possessing the maximal symmetry.

-We embed the four-dimensional Bianchi type IX metric, which is a self-dual and asymptotically locally Euclidean space, in the five-dimensional metric of the theory.
-The Bianchi type IX geometry is also well-known in supergravity, string theory and M-theory \cite{ghezelbash2006bianchi}.
-Moreover, the Bianchi type IX space contains some other known geometries, such as Atiyah-Hitchin, Taub-NUT and Eguchi-Hanson type I and type II geometries in appropriate limits \cite{ghezelbash2006bianchi,ghezelbash2008supergravity}.
+Among all the different four-dimensional Bianchi type geometries, we consider the Bianchi type IX geometry, which not only posses the maximal symmetry (between all Bianchi type I,$\cdots$, IX geometries), but also is a self-dual and asymptotically locally Euclidean space.
+The self-duality and maximal symmetry of the Bianchi type IX, enable us to find the exact solutions by uplifting the Bianchi type IX geometry into the Einstein-Maxwell-dilaton theory.

+Moreover, the other reason for choosing Bianchi type IX is that only this space (between all Bianchi type I,$\cdots$, IX spaces) reduces exactly to the well-known spaces, such as Taub-NUT, Eguchi-Hanson type I and type II and Atiyah-Hitchin geometries, in some appropriate limits.

+The latter spaces have been studied extensively in different theories of the gravitational physics, including uplifting them to the higher-dimensional extensions of gravity, such as string cosmological model in string theory \cite{bali2001bianchi}, loop quantum cosmology \cite{wilson2010loop}, supergravity \cite{ghezelbash2008supergravity}, and M-branes \cite{ghezelbash2006bianchi}.
+In fact, the exact solutions to the Einstein-Maxwell-dilaton theory have been constructed for the embedded Eguchi-Hanson type II geometry \cite{ghezelbash2017new}.
+In this article, we even find more general exact solutions for uplifting the Eguchi-Hanson type II into the Einstein-Maxwel-dilaton theory, by using the exact solutions for the embedded Bianchi type IX geometry and then reducing them to the Eguchi-Hanson type II geometry.}

 The triaxial Bianchi type IX metric is given by \cite{ghezelbash2008supergravity},

 The metric function $J(r)$ in the triaxial Bianchi type IX metric (\ref{trbix2}) is,